Diazomethane: Laboratory scale

 A wide variety of routes have been developed for the laboratory production of diazomethane.
-In general, the synthesis of these all involves the addition of methylamine to an electron-deficient species, before treatment with nitrite and mineral acid (nitrous acid) to form an N-methyl nitrosamide.
-Diazomethane is prepared by hydrolysis of an ethereal solution of these N-methyl nitrosamides with aqueous base.
+In general, the synthesis of these involves the addition of methylamine to an electron-deficient species, followed by nitrosation (via the combination of a nitrite salt and acid) to form an N-methyl nitrosamide.
+Diazomethane is prepared by hydrolysis these N-methyl nitrosamides with aqueous base.
 Examples include: